Toronto Transit Commission accessibility: Visual impairments

 Service animals are allowed on the TTC during all hours of operation.

 All stations have yellow warning strips with bumps at the edge of the platforms, and most have tactile floor tiles that assist persons with visual impairments in locating elevators and other accessibility features.
 All vehicles are equipped with automated audible stop announcements.
 Surface vehicles and Toronto Rocket trains also have visual LED stop displays.

 In 2015, the TTC tested the new External Route Announcement (ERA) system for buses (similar to the system already in place since 2014 on the commission's Flexity streetcars), that indicates the route, direction and destination as a pre-boarding announcement.
 The announcements are made through a speaker located on the outside of the vehicle, when the doors are opened.
 As of 2019, all TTC surface vehicles and subway trains were equipped with this system in compliance with AODA requirements.

-MagnusCards
+Guidance

 In January 2022, the TTC announced it had partnered with Magnusmode, the provider of MagnusCards – an app which helps guide autistic and neurodiverse persons in everyday life, to make using the TTC easier for these individuals.
-There are five TTC MagnusCards decks to guide a user on accessing a TTC subway station, subway train, streetcar and bus, and also to advise on fares, on using the TTC customer website and its trip planner, and on contacting TTC Customer Service.
+There are five TTC MagnusCards decks to guide a user, in a manner somewhat analogous to travel training, on accessing a TTC subway station, subway train, streetcar and bus, and also to advise on fares, on using the TTC customer website and its trip planner, and on contacting TTC Customer Service.
 The smartphone app offers step-by-step instructions using visual clues, text or audio.